Chart Color Schemes

 AreaSearch analysis of employment trends sees Rochedale South - Priestdale performing better than 90% of local markets assessed across Australia

-Rochedale South - Priestdale has a skilled workforce with notable representation in essential services sectors.
-Its unemployment rate was 2.1% as of June 2025, lower than Greater Brisbane's 4.1%.
+Rochedale South - Priestdale has a skilled labour force with significant representation in essential services sectors.
+The unemployment rate was 2.1% as of June 2025, lower than Greater Brisbane's 4.1%.

-Accommodation & food services have limited presence at 5.1%, compared to 6.7% regionally.
-Employment opportunities locally appear limited based on Census data comparison of working population vs resident population.
+The area has a strong specialization in education & training with an employment share of 1.3 times the regional level.
+However, accommodation & food services have limited presence at 5.1%, compared to the regional average of 6.7%.
+Employment opportunities locally appear limited based on Census data comparisons between working population and resident population.
 Between June 2024 and June 2025, employment levels increased by 5.2% while labour force grew by 4.8%, leading to a unemployment rate decrease of 0.4 percentage points.
-In contrast, Greater Brisbane saw employment rise by 4.4%.
-Statewide in Queensland, employment contracted by 0.23% (losing 8,070 jobs) as of Sep-25, with an unemployment rate of 4.2%, compared to the national rate of 4.5%.
+In contrast, Greater Brisbane saw employment rise by 4.4%, labour force grow by 4.0%, and unemployment fall by 0.4 percentage points.
 Jobs and Skills Australia's national employment forecasts from May 2025 project overall growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Rochedale South - Priestdale's industry mix suggests local growth of approximately 6.5% over five years and 13.5% over ten years, though these are simple extrapolations for illustrative purposes only.
+Applying these projections to Rochedale South - Priestdale's employment mix suggests local growth could be approximately 6.5% over five years and 13.5% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment